GeorgePaps/Blog/myBlog/content/posts/posts/books2025.md

 tags: ["books"]
 ---

+To keep up with my reading habit,
-I've pledged to read 20 books in 2025.
+I pledged to read 20 books in 2025.
-Let's see how that goes.
-This is the list of the books I've read thus far.
+Here follows the list of books I've read thus far, the ones with bold are my favorites.
-I have highlighted my favorite ones.
-My favorite till now is Sapiens, an amazing book.
-Totally recommend it.
+Hope you'll find some interesting book ideas.

 - **"Sapiens: A Brief History of Humankind"** by Yuval Noah Harari - 10/10